sarinravishanker/interview-data-engineer/README.md

 - Add **custom tests** in DBT to validate business-specific rules (e.g., no negative prices, valid product IDs).
 - Implement **snapshot testing** to track changes in slowly changing dimensions (SCDs).
 - Use macros to prevent repeated sql code
+- Use various DBT packages, to improve data obsertvability like elementary to track data model performance over time

 ### 4. Modular Design
 - Improve the modularity of the pipeline by separating concerns: